-With the exception of SWL, the recoverable amount for 2020 and 2021 have both been calculated on a value in use basis, using the dividend discount method of valuation.
-The applicable pre-tax discount factor used for 2021 is 8.70 per cent (2020: 8.74 per cent).
+With the exception of SWL, the recoverable amount for 2021 and 2022 have both been calculated on a value in use basis, using the dividend discount method of valuation.
+The applicable pre-tax discount factor used for 2022 is 11.24 per cent (2021: 8.70 per cent).
 This has been applied to distributable profits and forecast dividends in line with the approved business plan.
 Growth assumptions and forecasts are also key assumptions utilised in production of these estimates of distributable profits and forecast dividends.
 Future capacity of HBOS Investment Fund Managers Limited to pay dividends has been determined based on its anticipated profitability as assets under management run off.

 For the assessment of SWL, a discounted cash flow model is used with the best-estimate of cash flows derived from the Solvency II reporting framework (both current and projected cashflows).
 Adjustments for risk are made to reflect a view of distributable surplus.
 Consistent with the other subsidiary investments, growth assumptions and the discount factor used are key assumptions.
-A 1% increase in the pre-tax discount factor would result in a £764 million change to value-in-use and a 1% reduction in the growth rate applied would result in a £731 million change in value-in-use.
+A 1% increase in the pre-tax discount factor would result in a £517 million change to value-in-use and a 1% reduction in the growth rate applied would result in a £388 million change in value-in-use.
+Under these scenarios no impairment in subsidiaries would be required.